Duration: 8 or 9 Days

 DAY SEVEN - In the late morning or early afternoon our float plane will return to pick us up and take us back to Stuart's Lodge where we will again spend the night, enjoying a well earned shower and a hearty supper.

-DAY EIGHT - Leaving Stewart's Lodge after breakfast we will drive back to Whistler where we should arrive by early evening.
+DAY EIGHT (JULY ONLY) - Leaving Stewart's Lodge after breakfast we will drive back to Whistler where we should arrive by early evening.
 Alternatively you may fly back to Vancouver with Pacific Coastal Airlines.

 Chances of seeing: